raphael-weigand/crw-browser-extension/README.md

 ## Setup Chrome Extension from this Repo

-The extension is not yet published to Chrome Webstore, but you can locally install it.
+~~The extension is not yet published to Chrome Webstore~~, but you can locally install it.
 I plan to publish it to the Chrome Webstore shortly.

+The extension is available on both [Chrome Webstore](https://chromewebstore.google.com/detail/consumer-rights-checker/jolonmfmmlkfkcdjcbjplgajcjbmgabp) and [Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/consumer-rights-checker/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search).

 Download the repo in a folder.
 Then follow this guide on how to enable local [chrome extensions](https://developer.chrome.com/docs/extensions/get-started)